nestybox/sysbox/docs/design.md

       mappings between containers for strong container->container
       isolation.

-* Otherwise, sysboxd generates the uid(gid) mapping
+* Otherwise, sysboxd allocates the uid(gid) mapping

-  - the mapping is generated from the subuid/subgid range for user "sysboxd"
+  - the mapping is allocated from the subuid/subgid range for user "sysboxd"

   - each sys container is given an exclusive portion of the subuid(gid) range (for strong isolation)